Skip to content

 Mosaik +UEL: University Partnerships Providing Tools for Student-Led Learning

-Learn more about the "Mosaik +UEL: University Partnerships Providing Tools for Student-Led Learning" that offers insights into the co-creation of digital e-learning platforms that apply Life Stories as a research and pedagogical tool for and with refugees.
+Learn more about the "Mosaik +UEL: University Partnerships Providing Tools for Student-Led Learning" which offers insights into the co-creation of digital e-learning platforms that apply Life Stories as a research and pedagogical tool for and with refugees.

 How Media and Conflicts Make Migrants